Teniophobia – The Fear or Disgust of Tapeworms

 What Is Teniophobia?

-First off both of these terms mean the fear of tapeworms, Taeniophobia or Teniophobia.
+First off, both these terms mean the fear of tapeworms: taeniophobia or teniophobia.

 This is a highly specific phobia with a definite trigger.
 In this case, phobia sufferers are afraid of tapeworms.
-Worms are gross, but Teniophobia does not refer to mere disgust.
+Worms are gross, but teniophobia doesn’t refer to mere disgust.
 Instead, the phobia is a severe fear of getting tapeworms from food.

 What Are the Causes of Teniophobia?